CryptoUncleSam/anti-scam-bot/README.md

 # anti-scam-bot
-Bot that checks all messages in server and delete embeded messages and flag the send to futher ban
+Bot that checks all messages in server and delete embeded messages and flag the sender to futher ban

 Git clone